How Recognition and Reinforcement Make Sense

 As a teacher, I believe my own motivational schema determines the type of reinforcement I need to continue a project, and based on my own common sense, I understand that I continue with an important project—difficult or not—when I earnestly aim to achieve it.

-Similarly, being distinct persons of their own, students can also be reinforced to present stellar presentations, as an example, if their school goals are recognized by their teachers.
+Similarly, being distinct persons of their own, students can also be reinforced to present stellar presentations if their school goals are recognized by their teachers.
 Many students shy from succeeding when they are used to not succeeding, and once a bad habit has become reinforced, it can be difficult to redirect it.
 Yet, teachers must try to redirect failure, as it is all too common that many students need the reinforcement to improve.

 Moreover, academic reinforcement is a “Big deal” when instructing at risk students.
-To many “at risk” students, failure is a familiarity, and it becomes easy for them to embrace failure over time.
+To some “at risk” students, failure is a familiarity, and it becomes easy for them to embrace failure over time.

 Since educators realize the importance of academic reinforcement, they may use this knowledge as an opportunity to share with their students.
 Students need to understand the value of hard work without giving up, and educators are the ones to help them discern this value.